Benefit Fact Sheet

 You will be notified via email when an opening becomes available for your child/children.
 DO NOT submit or upload any supporting documents to your fee assistance account until you receive an offer.
 Commonly required documents are:

-If you are unable to find a provider that meets the MCCYN or MCCYN-PLUS (in pilot locations only) requirements contact a specialist at CCAoA for assistance.
+If you are unable to find a provider that meets the MCCYN or MCCYN-PLUS (in pilot locations only) requirements contact a specialist at CCAoA for Enhanced Referral assistance.

 An Enhanced Referral creates a customized child care search for your family taking into consideration the parents’ work and home addresses, transportation route to and from work, hours of care needed, ages of the children, and the provider’s eligibility for the fee assistance program.
-Military sponsors who receive an Enhanced Referral will also be provided with the option to use providers who are in the CCAoA preferred provider network.
-This network currently hosts nearly 3,500 pre-approved MCCYN providers.
+Military sponsors who receive an Enhanced Referral will also be provided with the option to use providers who are in the Department of Defense preferred provider network.